apache/parquet-site/content/en/blog/features/alp_encoding.md

 {{% /alert %}}

-Finally, to minimize the number of bits needed to store the encoded values, ALP subtracts the minimum value as a frame of reference from each encoded value before bit-packing.
+Finally, to minimize the number of bits needed to store the encoded values, ALP uses the minimum value as a frame of reference and subtracts it from each encoded value before bit-packing.

 {{% alert title="Example" color="info" %}}

-The values above require only `7` bits per value to store after subtracting the frame of reference:
+The values above require only `7` bits each after subtracting the frame of reference:

 - Input values: `123`, `245`, and `201` (`8` bits per value)
 - Minimum value (frame of reference): `123`
-- Final bit-packed values are `0`, `122`, and `78` (`7` bits per value)
+- Final bit-packed values: `0`, `122`, and `78` (`7` bits per value)

 {{% /alert %}}